mrattner/tangram/README.md

     $ sudo chown -R $USER:$(id -gn $USER) ~/.config

 ## Using the template
-Provide the URL to the Mercurial repository to create a templated project in the current directory:
+Provide the URL to the Git repository to create a templated project in the current directory:

-    $ cookiecutter bb:wackyratt/tangram
+    $ cookiecutter gh:mrattner/tangram

 Follow the prompts, or press ENTER to accept the default values.
 Install the JavaScript dependencies by running `npm install` in the project directory.